Physical well-being is about maintaining a healthy

 ⬥⬥ VCU Alcohol and Other Drug

-VCU has an updated interim Alcohol and Other Drug policy.
-This policy is intended to provide additional resources to all members of the VCU community related to alcohol and other drug use issues.
-Additional information can be found here.
+VCU has an updated interim Alcohol and Other Drug Policy (AOD) that is intended to provide additional resources to all members of the VCU community related to alcohol and other drug use issues.
+Review additional AOD information and resources available to VCU students, faculty, and staff.

 CommonHealth is administered by the Virginia Department of Human Resource Management to provide health and wellness programs to state employees and their covered family members as well as wage employees and retirees.
 Programs are presented in a variety of formats to make it easy to participate.